Lender's Mortgage Insurance (LMI) Calculator

 Lenders Mortgage Insurance (LMI) is an insurance policy that covers a mortgage lender against the risk that a borrower may default on their home loan repayments.
 LMI does NOT cover borrowers – it only protects lenders, such as banks, credit unions and fintechs.

 Most lenders pass the cost of LMI on to the borrower.
-The less deposit/equity a borrower can provide a lender (or the higher the LVR), higher the cost of LMI may be.
+The less deposit/equity a borrower can provide a lender (or the higher the LVR), higher the LMI premium may be.
 LMI can cost anywhere from thousands of dollars to tens of thousands of dollars.

 If you’re a borrower looking for insurance to cover your mortgage payments in the event you’re unable to do so (such as if you suffer long-term illness or injury), you may need to look into taking out a mortgage insurance or income protection insurance policy.